 According to the South African Children’s Cancer Study Group (SACCSG) registry statistics, for 2009 to 2013, the 5 foremost childhood cancers in South Africa are:

 Children can be treated if cancer is detected early.
-Although childhood cancers share general symptoms with other illnesses, it’s important that the early warning signs are noted with urgency.
+Although childhood cancers share general symptoms with other illnesses, the early warning signs must be noted with urgency.

 In South Africa, the St Siluan Warning Signs for Childhood Cancer are used.